Padraig Harrington

 From - 1995, To - Present

-Pádraig Peter Harrington (born 31 August 1971) is an Irish professional golfer who plays on the European Tour, PGA Tour, and the PGA Tour Champions.
-He has won three major championships: The Open Championship in 2007 and 2008 and the PGA Championship, also in 2008.
-Harrington spent over 300 weeks in the top-10 of the world rankings and reached a career-high ranking of third in July 2008.
-He was a member of six consecutive Ryder Cup teams between 1999 and 2010.
-In 2024, he was inducted into the World Golf Hall of Fame.
+Pádraig Peter Harrington (born 31 August 1971) is an Irish professional golfer who competes on the European Tour, the PGA Tour, and the PGA Tour Champions.
+He is best known for winning three major championships, including The Open Championship in 2007 and 2008 and the PGA Championship in 2008.
+Harrington reached a career-high Official World Golf Ranking of third in July 2008 and spent more than 300 weeks inside the world top ten between 2001 and 2010.
+He represented Europe in six consecutive Ryder Cups from 1999 to 2010 and was inducted into the World Golf Hall of Fame in 2024.

 Early Life and Background